-“How often should I be adding refrigerant to my A/C?” is a question we get a lot here at Needham…and the answer is a simple one:
+“How often should I be adding refrigerant to my A/C?” is a question we get a lot here at Needham Oil Complete Heating & Cooling…and the answer is a simple one:

-You shouldn’t have to “add” refrigerant to a central air conditioner because it doesn’t “use up” refrigerant.
-The only reason you would ever need to recharge (that is, add refrigerant to) your A/C is if you have a leak; once the leak is fixed, the problem should be solved.
+You shouldn’t have to add refrigerant to a central air conditioner because it doesn’t use up the refrigerant.
+The only reason you would ever need to recharge (that is, add refrigerant to) your A/C is if you have a leak.
+Once the leak is fixed, the problem should be solved.

-If you have warm air coming from your vents and suspect that your A/C may need a recharge, your air conditioning contractor should do these things in this order:
+If you have warm air coming from your vents and suspect that your A/C may need a recharge, your air conditioning service technician should do these things in this order:

 Note that it does NOT mean that he immediately checks your refrigerant levels!
 This is because other problems (a dirty air filter, frozen evaporator coils, etc.) could be affecting the reading of the refrigerant charge.
 Once these problems identified, the technician will know if their leak readings are accurate or not.